-An interesting overview of games used in educational research is given by (Squire, 2003) who describes the various forms and genres of games already being used in education, especially in classroom so far.
-Those are mainly 'Drill-and-practice' games, simulations, and strategy games.
-'Drill-and-practice' games are mostly utilized for learning by enriching factual recall exercises in a playful way.
-Simulation games can be used to simplify complex systems, i.e. laws of physics, ecosystems (Sim Earth), or politics.
-On the other hand, high fidelity simulations can be used for realistic training scenarios as often used by military or e.g. flight simulators.
 However, the number of professionally created Serious Games today is quite small.
-As Zyda states (Zyda, 2007), "Today's game industry will not build a game-based learning infrastructure on its own.
+As Zyda (2007) states, "Today's game industry will not build a game-based learning infrastructure on its own.
 It got killed in the early days of edutainment".
-This may be true or not, according to $IDATE^2$ , the global Serious Games market in 2010 was only 1.5 billion EUR, whereas the entire video gaming market in 2009 was about 60 billion \$.
+This may be true or not, according to IDATE, the global Serious Games market in 2010 was only 1.5 billion $\in$ , whereas the entire video gaming market in 2009 was about 60 billion \$.
 However, although a large number of today's Serious Games are created in universities with naturally smaller budgets, according to IDATE "... we can expect to see the business worlds interest in serious games increase around 2013 ..."